aws-samples/amazon-transcribe-live-call-analytics/lca-genesys-audiohook-stack/README.md

 5. Click on the Call ID to see the call details page that includes live turn-by-turn transcripts and sentiment trends

 ***

-Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-SPDX-License-Identifier: Apache-2.0

-Licensed under the the Apache-2.0 License.
-See the LICENSE file.
-This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, express or implied.
-See the License for the specific language governing permissions and limitations under the License.